Troubleshooting issues with AWS DataSync transfers - AWS DataSync

 You can get an input/output error message if your storage system fails I/O requests from the DataSync agent.
 Common reasons for this include a server disk failure, changes to your firewall configuration, or a network router failure.

-If the error involves an NFS server or Hadoop Distributed File System (HDFS) cluster, use the following steps to resolve the error.
+If the error involves an NFS file server or Hadoop Distributed File System (HDFS) cluster, use the following steps to resolve the error.

-Action to take (NFS)
+Actions to take (NFS)

-First, check your NFS server's logs and metrics to determine if the problem started on the NFS server.
+First, check your NFS file server's logs and metrics to determine if the problem started on the NFS server.
 If yes, resolve that issue.

 Next, check that your network configuration hasn't changed.
-To check if the NFS server is configured correctly and that DataSync can access it, do the following:
+To check if the NFS file server is configured correctly and that DataSync can access it, do the following:

 1. Set up another NFS client on the same network subnet as the agent.